CITIZENS DEMAND TRANSPARENCY FROM NEW BOARD OF SUPERVISORS ON IMPLEMENTATION OF MEASURE Z

-Thanks to everyone who worked so hard for so long for this result.
+Thanks to everyone who worked so hard for so long to win Measure Z. Now it's time to defend and implement!

 Monterey Becomes First Major Oil-Producing County in California to Ban Fracking